Deutsche Bank warns of lower investment bank revenue

 Jain blamed the lack of market activity for the weaker revenues.
 Last year trading had received a boost from stimulus measures by the European Central Bank, which made a pledge to do "whatever it takes" to safeguard the euro, a statement that led markets to rebound.

-The current slowdown in bond market trading has been blamed on expectations that the U.S. Federal Reserve would begin to unwind some of the extraordinary stimulus measures such as a bond buying programme.
+The current slowdown in bond market trading has been blamed on expectations that the U.S. Federal Reserve would begin to unwind some of the extraordinary stimulus measures such as a bond buying program.

 JP Morgan analysts forecast that Deutsche Bank's third-quarter revenue from fixed income, currencies and commodities (FICC) could fall 31 percent on the year to 1.6 billion euros ($2.2 billion).